What Is Foster Adoption?

 - Both physically and mentally healthy enough to take up parental responsibility

-- Pass a criminal records check, including child abuse and neglect check
+- Pass a criminal record check, including child abuse and neglect check

 - Have a stable income or be financially capable of supporting the child